Renkinios/AERO0014_Advanced_cycle_analysis/README.md

 ### Authors:
 Victor Renkin

 This repository contains the code and documentation for the AERO0014 – Aerospace propulsion  for the academic year 2023–2024.
 The project focuses on Advanced cycle analysis on a Tumansky R25-300.
+I got 19/20 for the project here's the overleaf: https://www.overleaf.com/read/tpdfrxzpbrkb#031ee5
+In this github link there are also the codes that I used for the exam and the attempt to answer the tps question.

 ## Table of Contents